forthrightla/joshwrightlac/index.md

       sense approach to complex design problems.
 He's very detail oriented and extremely capable in both UX & visual design disciplines.
 As a person Josh is dependable, no nonsense and fun - a total pleasure to be around.
-  - author: Evan Geerlings, Senior Director of Product at LegalZoom
+  - author: Evan Geerlings, Sr Director of Product at LegalZoom
     avatar: "/images/evan.jpeg"
-    content: I always get excited when I get to work with Josh on a project.
-He brings innovative thinking and a unique ability to solve complex interaction and user experience problems.
-He goes the extra mile to master new technologies and embraces the ever-changing landscape of tools and methodologies.
-Josh fits easily into any environment and is a blast to be around.
+    content: 'I always get excited when I get to work with Josh on a project.
+He brings innovative thinking and a unique ability to solve complex interaction and user experience problems. '
 layout: home
 menu:
   main: